Congregational Leadership

 Board meetings are usually held on the third Tuesday of each month at 7 PM on Zoom and are open to all Cedar Lane members to observe.
 To request a Zoom link, ask a question, or speak at a meeting, contact the board president.

-The board of trustees is a committee of the congregation.
-Members of are elected to 3-year terms by the congregation at the annual meeting.
+The Board of Trustees, like the Nominating and Leadership Development Committee, is a committee of the congregation.
+Members of these two governing bodies are elected by the congregation at the annual meeting.

 Current Board Members